-\$ 10 \$1,000,000,000 plus

-.20 \$500 Million but less than \$1 Billion

-.30 \$250 Million but less than \$500 Million

-.40 Less than \$250,000,000; and

-6. Local tax income generated from assessed valuation.
-The purpose of establishing an assessed valuation requirement for a proposed new district is to assure that the valuation is sufficient to generate adequate funds to provide a viable college fiscal operaton and education of acceptable quality.
+- \$.10 \$1,000,000,000 plus - .20 \$500 Million but less than \$1 Billion .30 \$250 Million but less than \$500 Million - .40 Less than \$250,000,000; and - 6.
+Local tax income generated from assessed valuation.
+The purpose of establishing an assessed valuation requirement for a proposed new district is to assure that the valuation is sufficient to generate adequate funds to provide a viable college fiscal operation and education of acceptable quality.
 That adequacy is assessed by formulae which produce either an assessed valuation from a known amount of needed revenue or the amount of revenue generated from a known assessed valuation.
 The steps and formulae of the computation are-

-A. Estimated operating costs less estimated student fee income, less estimated state aid, less estimation of other income produces a balance which is the estimated operating cost to be provided through local tax revenue: B. The amount of assessed valuation required to generate the needed tax revenue is computed with the following formula: $(a)(\times/100) = y$ in which: a = the amount of the tax levy per \$100 of assessed valuation;
+- A. Estimated operating costs less estimated student fee income, less estimated state aid, less estimation of other income produces a balance which is the estimated operating cost to be provided through local tax revenue: - B. The amount of assessed valuation required to generate the needed tax revenue is computed with the following formula:

+$(a)(\times/100) = y$

+in which: a=the amount of the tax levy per \$100 of assessed valuation;

-\times = the assessed valuation required to generate needed tax revenue; and y = the tax revenue to be generated.
-In this formula, \times is the unknown.
-If the computation reveals the value of \times to be equal to or less than the actual assessed valuation of proposed district, then the assessed valuation shall be judged to be adequate; and in which: a = the amount of the tax levy per \$100 of assessed valuation;
+- y = the tax revenue to be generated.
+In this formula, $\times$ is the unknown.
+If the computation reveals the value of $\times$ to be equal to or less than the actual assessed valuation of proposed district, then the assessed valuation shall be judged to be adequate; and - C. The amount of tax revenue which would be generated by the assessed valuation of the proposed district is computed as follows: